hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.

-* `interop_settings` - (Optional) Settings to allow interoperability with third party components e.g. RANs and UEs.
+* `interop_json` - (Optional) Settings in JSON format to allow interoperability with third party components e.g. RANs and UEs.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Mobile Network Packet Core Control Plane.